naught101/rules/_sources/orc.txt

 * Edits which alter the semantics of gameplay must be approved by :email:`snowdrop` first.
 Examples: creation/removal of game mechanics or modifications that change the semantics of existing

+If you have any questions, feel free to visit the :website:`forum`.